$\mathbb{Z}_{2}$ Spin Hopf Insulator: Helical Hinge States and Returning Thouless Pump: Introduction

-Inspired by these properties of the Hopf insulator, we aim to find a spin-1/2, time-reversal (TR) symmetric analog of the Hopf insulator that will describe previously unknown class-AII delicate topological insulators.
+Inspired by these properties of the Hopf insulator, we aim to find a spin-1/2, time-reversal (TR) symmetric analog of the Hopf insulator, which will be the first known example of a delicate topological insulator in Altland-Zirnbauer class AII -- the symmetry class of spin-orbit-coupled time-reversal invariant materials.
 Since non-magnetic materials are more abundant than magnetic materials in nature, the TR symmetric analogs of the Hopf insulator could be easier to realize in experiments.
 For these reasons, in this paper, we explore a variety of phenomena of the TR symmetric analog of the Hopf insulator.
 For convenience, we will denote the TR symmetric analog of the Hopf insulator as a spin Hopf insulator.
 In analogy to previous work on Hopf insulators we expect the spin Hopf insulator to have a nontrivial $\Z_{2}$ Kane-Mele invariant \cite{kane2005quantum,PhysRevLett.95.146802,PhysRevLett.96.106802,PhysRevB.79.195321,PhysRevLett.98.106803,qi2008topological,kitaev2009periodic,RevModPhys.88.035005} on the surface, and to exhibit a TR symmetric RTP protected by rotation symmetries.

 The remainder of the article is organized as follows.
 In Sec.~\ref{sec:model} we introduce a model for the spin Hopf insulator and its surface $\Z_2$-invariant.
 Then in Sec.~\ref{sec:z2pump} we show that through an adiabatic, symmetry-preserving process one can generically eliminate the surface $\Z_2$-invariant by pumping the surface Kane-Mele $\Z_2$-invariant across the bulk via a gapless, Bloch-Wannier band transition.
-However, in Sec.~\ref{sec:stablesym} we show that with the addition of a particle hole symmetry combined with inversion symmetry the surface $\Z_2$ invariant can be stabilized.
+However, in Sec.~\ref{sec:stablesym} we show that with the addition of a particle hole symmetry combined with spatial inversion symmetry the surface $\Z_2$ invariant can be stabilized.
 Indeed, we go on to show that this symmetry and the nontrivial surface $\Z_{2}$ invariant can lead to stable helical hinge states.
 Finally, in Sec.~\ref{sec:rtp} we discuss the RTP protected by four-fold rotation symmetry, and the special band-degeneracy that appears at the topological phase transition point between the rotation invariant spin Hopf insulator and a trivial insulator.